stajichlab/PopGenomics_Afumigatus_multiproject/README.md

 # Aspergillus fumigatus MultiProject Population Genomics

-Generalized dataset collection and analysis for population genomics of A. fumigatus.
+Generalized dataset collection and analysis for population genomics of _A. fumigatus_.

 This separates the alignment / read processing to generate g.vcf files as well as extract unmapped reads and assembly of these into one set of folders (*align* folder).